 Cal/OSHA administers and enforces safety and health requirements in private and public sector workplaces.

 Cal/OSHA is a division within the Department of Industrial Relations.
-Cal/OSHA protects workers from occupational hazards through its occupational safety and health rules, and the general public through its elevator, amusement ride, aerial tramway, ski lift, and pressure vessel inspection programs.
+Cal/OSHA protects workers from occupational hazards through its occupational safety and health rules, and the general public through its elevator, amusement ride, and pressure vessel inspection programs.

 Cal/OSHA’s program offices and units include: